stashkov/inhibitor_graph_v1.5/README.md

 # What is this?
-It's a biological tool, that helps to calculate all EFM (elementary flux modes) in a given metabolic pathway.
+Signal2RGraph is a biological tool, that helps to calculate all EFM (elementary flux modes) in a given metabolic pathway.